 How I like to work- At this time in my life I'm not seeking commissions.

 For the moment, if I contact you it is to work TFP/CD only.
-I do not charge models who are willing to work trade with me on projects that interest me.
-Nor do I pay models, other than in the pictures we make together.
+I do not charge models nor do I pay models, other than in the pictures we make together.
 I am very happy to work with inexperienced models; we can both develop our portfolios together.
 In the case of commissioned work, a reasonable model's fee is always budgeted in, however, as I said, I am not seeking commissions at this time.

 Performers frequently want only headshots or compcards for submission to agencies, auditions, etc. As an actor myself, I can certainly understand that but please understand, these are worthless to me for my portfolio, so if that's your sole interest, I'm happy to accommodate you at a very modest fee, but "Trade" does not equal "Free".
 Indeed, “trade” is really just another form of compensation, one in which we both work on the basis of the model getting services from the photographer that are equal in value to the services the photographer gets from the model.
 For a trade shoot, you must also accommodate me by shooting something that I feel will enhance either my portfolio or my skill set.
 Otherwise, it's cash on the barrelhead just as it would be if you didn’t get pictures that enhance your portfolio or your skill set.

 If you are interested in modeling for me, please drop me a line.
 I'd be happy to answer any questions you may have.